Jerry West's Success and Achievements in Timeline

 1972: "Jerry West Night"

-Even before his sole championship in 1972, the Lakers held a "Jerry West Night", where Bill Russell appeared and hailed him as a champion.
+Even before winning his sole championship in 1972, the Lakers held a "Jerry West Night", where Bill Russell called him a true champion.

-In 1972, Jerry West was chosen as the NBA All-Star MVP and won the only NBA title of his playing career.
+In 1972, Jerry West was chosen as the NBA All-Star MVP and won the only title of his NBA career.

 1972: West Wins First NBA Championship

-1979: Election to Naismith Memorial Basketball Hall of Fame
+1979: Elected into Naismith Memorial Basketball Hall of Fame

 In 1979, Jerry West was elected into the Naismith Memorial Basketball Hall of Fame.